grafana/beyla/docs/sources/configure/options.md

 - [Routes decorator](#routes-decorator) will match HTTP paths (e.g. `/user/1234/info`)
   into user-provided HTTP routes (e.g. `/user/{id}/info`).
 If no routes are defined, the incoming data will be directly forwarded to the next stage.
+- [Kubernetes decorator](#kubernetes-decorator) will decorate the metrics and traces with Kubernetes metadata of the instrumented Pods.
 - [OTEL metrics exporter](#otel-metrics-exporter) exports metrics data to an external [OpenTelemetry](https://opentelemetry.io/) metrics collector.
 - [OTEL traces exporter](#otel-traces-exporter) exports span data to an external